2. Using sklearn with CapyMOA#

 partial_fit_count > 0

-): # scikit-learn does not allows invoking predict in a model that was not fit before
+): # scikit-learn does not allow invoking predict in a model that has not been previously fitted

 prediction = sklearn_SGD.predict([instance.x])[0]